-Do the Right Thing: Living Ethically in an Unethical World
+Do the Right Thing: Living Ethically in an Unethical World (First Edition)

 How should you live your life?
 Our actions and choices dramatically affect our thoughts and feelings about ourselves and the world around us.
 Few things promote good mental health better than a clear conscience and the peace of mind that come from knowing you’ve done the right thing.
 But, in our ever more complicated world, what are the right choices?
 How can we make decisions that are at the same time good for us, good for our community—and just plain good?